Case Study · AI Translation

 Multiple AI Models

-OpenAI and Gemini models handle different use cases.
-Users pick their preferred model and the system falls back automatically if one fails.
+OpenAI and Gemini models handle different use cases, and the user can pick their preferred one.
+If a model fails, the system falls back to another automatically, so a translation never simply breaks because one provider had a bad moment.

 Translation History